polinchw/monitor-frontend/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## Docker Build

+Run ./build.sh

+This will build the docker image.

+## Docker Run

+Run docker-compose up -d

+This will start a docker container on port 8000:80 (Docker external:internal format)